 Step 3: Track Your Net Worth

 Initially, listing your assets and liabilities can be time-consuming.
-Future updates may only take a few minutes using Well Kept Wallet’s Net Worth Tracker.
+Future updates may only take a few minutes using a Net Worth Tracker.

 Once a month, you can update the current balances of your bank accounts and loans.
 For physical assets, use the fair market value for your car from Kelley Blue Book or Zillow for your house.